Three Ways to Get a Breastfed Baby to Take a Bottle

 Why Should I Give My Baby a Bottle?

-There are multiple reasons you may want to give your child a bottle:
+There are multiple reasons you may want to give your child a bottle, but the baby's health must come first:

-- Provide mom a bit of freedom and sleep!
+- Provide mom a bit of a break from breastfeeding and sleep!

 - Give dad/grandma/grandpa/sibling another way to bond with baby